 Large Ants (Carpenter Ant)

 Carpenter ants are considered a wood destroying insect, however, they do not feed on wood and generally do not create a great deal of damage.
-Most wood damage is due to rotting and this environment attracts carpenter ants that are looking for a hole in which to make a nest.
+Most wood damage is due to rotting and this environment attracts carpenter ants that are looking for weak wood in which to make a nest.
 Pest control treatment is necessary both inside and outside the home including the landscape and trees surrounding the structure.

 Because this is a difficult pest with multiple nests, a visual inspection is recommended.
 It is also helpful to know any other treatments that have been attempted for pest control.
-Based on this evaluation, Columbus Pest Control would prescribe a progression of treatments that would begin with logical areas of infestation like moisture prone areas, roofs, eaves and overhangs of your home.
+Based on this evaluation, Columbus Pest Control would prescribe a progression of treatments that would begin with logical areas of infestation like moisture-prone areas, roofs, eaves and overhangs of your home.
 Follow-up treatments may be necessary to keep this pest population controlled.

-Easily confused with a bumble bee, Carpenter Bees are wood destroying insects attack bare or soft woods and are often found in the trim or overhang on a home or barn.
+Easily confused with a bumble bee, Carpenter Bees are wood destroying insects attack bare or softwoods and are often found in the trim or overhang on a home or barn.
 They chew ½” holes on the exterior of the wood and excavate a large portion of wood in which to make their nest and lay their eggs.
 The Carpenter Bee can be effectively treated in early spring through early summer and usually require two separate treatments.
-A pest control treatment is applied into the holes where the Carpenter Bees are actively attacking.
+A pest control treatment is applied to the holes where the Carpenter Bees are actively attacking.
 The best prevention against Carpenter Bees is a thorough coat of oil-based paint.

-In central Ohio there are two basic species of cockroaches: the German cockroach and the Oriental Cockroach.
+In central Ohio, there are two basic species of cockroaches: the German cockroach and the Oriental Cockroach.
 Since the pest control treatment is very different, it is imperative that the cockroach is properly identified.
 The best way to do this is to capture a sample of the insect for a Columbus Pest Control specialist to examine.